-- With the exception of flats, new houses should look to ensure that at least 50sqm of usable private garden space is provided, which is not directly overlooked by neighbouring properties; - Rear gardens should look to achieve at least 10 metres in depth, unless there are overriding design reasons to justify a reduced depth.
+- Rear gardens should look to achieve at least 10 metres in depth, unless there are overriding design reasons to justify a reduced depth.
 This is provided that the garden area still provides a minimum 50sqm of useable, private amenity space (which must be proportionate to the size of dwelling for example 50sqm for a two-bedroom house and an extra 10sqm for each additional bedroom) and providing neighbouring private amenity open space will not be overlooked; - Small north facing gardens should normally be avoided; - Flat developments should provide a reasonable amount of communal amenity space per unit of accommodation.
-The actual provision required will depend upon the site and building characteristics; and - Provide opportunities for the growing of food for personal consumption; and - Provide space for composting infrastructure in individual gardens or community spaces as appropriate; and - Include edible plants and trees within the landscaping, and - Private garden space should be free from flood risk and well drained
+The actual provision required will depend upon the site and building characteristics; and - Provide opportunities for the growing of food for personal consumption; - Provide space for composting infrastructure in individual gardens or community spaces as appropriate; - Include edible plants and trees within the landscaping, and - Private garden space should be free from flood risk and well drained